From: Darren D. MacDonald, thenorthbaybay.ca staff

 “It was madness!” says Joseph Smart, a lucky civilian that escaped.
 “Al McDonald welcomed everyone to the meeting and right then and there, darts started to fly.”

 According to the UrTV broadcast recording, Chris Mayne was the first to fire a shot, but it’s not clear who he was aiming for.
-After that it was chaos.

 The chaos then spread to the rest of City Hall with the council members making alliances and truces to conspire against the rest.
 Al McDonald retreated to his office and held down that level of City Hall.